teamniteo/handbook/2_Operations/user-stories.md

 ## Story Points

-A [story point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams to indicate the effort required to implement a User Story.
+A [Story Point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams to indicate the effort required to implement a User Story.
 One full-time member on sprint should be able to do 10 Story Points.

 ## Pipelines